PRIVACY LAWS: A CALIFORNIA GUIDE TO SHREDDING & PRIVACY LAWS

 We all need protection from rampant identity theft and from criminals looking to exploit weak privacy practices.
 Here are some links and information about laws and legislation will help you ensure that you are compliant.

 Shred Bull goes to great lengths to ensure printed information is destroyed and secured.
-Shred Bull does background checks and performs random drug tests on all employees that handle client documents.
+Shredding Privacy Laws Shred Bull does background checks and performs random drug tests on all employees that handle client documents.
 Our Mobile Shredding Truck shreds document at your site.
-Shred bull trucks use 3 ton Hammermill shredders that pulverize the material by hammering it through screens rendering the documents into random torn pieces of material that is virtually impossible to reconstruct.
-Our truck also has windows so that you can watch as your secure documents are rapidly torn up and destroyed.
+You can watch as your secure documents are rapidly torn up and destroyed.

-Choosing Shred Bull will help your business comply with the following legislation:
+Choosing Shred Bull will help your business comply with Shredding Privacy Laws & the following legislation:

 - Health Insurance Portability and Accountability Act (HIPAA) of 1996 regulates the healthcare industry in the US and assures that healthcare organizations are responsible for the secure electronic transmission, secure storage and disposal of patient information.